 To become a social worker an individual must possess a baccalaureate or advanced degree in social work from a university or program accredited by the Council on Social Work Education.
 It should comply with the licensing and certification requirements of the state in which the individual plans to practice.
 The individual should also possess the skills and professional experience needed to practice as a social worker.

 Social work case managers act according to their client’s personal beliefs, culture, religion, wishes, and needs.
 Case managers help clients and their families evaluate their options, determine what is best for the needs of the individual, implement the best possible options to achieve the individual’s goals and needs, and fulfill their expectations.
-Case managers act as an advocate for the client, therefore, it is important for them to be efficient, effective, organized, and equitable when it comes to their work.
+Case managers act as an advocate for the client, therefore, they need to be efficient, effective, organized, and equitable when it comes to their work.

 Also Read: What are the Four Levels of Case Management?

 There isn’t much of a difference between the two as case management goes hand in hand with social work.
-However, case managers focus more on the individual level and have a more client-oriented approach compared to social workers in general.
+However, case managers focus more on the individual level and have a more client-oriented approach than social workers.
 Case managers have certain steps that they implement while dealing with a client.

 Also Read: A Comprehensive Insight Into Case Management Models

-Case managers need to be organized and be ready to fill a lot of paperwork and keep a record of all the cases in an efficient and organized manner.
+Case managers need to be organized.
+They’re required to fill out a lot of paperwork and keep a record of all the cases in an efficient and organized manner.
 Since the work that is done by case managers is very client-based it is essential that case managers effectively and efficiently keep track of their files and paperwork.

-PlanStreet’s Case management software can increase efficiency and efficacy for case managers as it consists of:
+PlanStreet’s Case management software can increase efficiency and efficacy for the social work case management process as it consists of:

 Organization: PlanStreet consists of intuitive data input for Medical documentation, case notes, demographics, shared data, youth tracking, and child welfare documents.